j2jteams/j2jteams.github.io/content/docs/guides/java/java.md

   description: "" # custom description (recommended)
   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---

-## 📘 Topic: Brief History of Java & Why Learn It in the AI Age

----

 ## 🕰️ **1.
 A Baby-Simple History of Java**